iansinnott/alfred-maestro/README.md

 ## Installation

-Download the zip file or clone this repo, then double-click the included 'KeyboardMaestro.alfredworkflow' file to install.
+Download the zip file or clone this repo, then double-click the included 'AlfredMaestro.alfredworkflow' file to install.

 ## Usage